Connecting with customers

-To build lasting, valuable relationships with customers, it's not enough to send product updates or announcements of new services.
+To build lasting, valuable relationships with customers, it’s not enough to send product updates or announcements of new services.
 Progressive-thinking marketers are creating and solidifying customer relationships by delivering resources via email.
 Email has transformed the world of business.
-In fact, I think you'd be hard-pressed to imagine working without it.
+In fact, most businesses would be hard-pressed to imagine working without it.

-Prepare for an explosive response.
+- Prepare for a possible explosive response.
 Make certain that your email system will handle the high volume your messages will generate.